 the way their grandfathers once discussed

-rain, tillage and the future price of cotton in the bale.
+rain, tillage and the future price of cotton by the ton

 and call each other